Skip to main contentSkip to footer

 8 Signs Your Alternator Is Going Bad

 You might not think of your alternator very often, but it’s vital to keeping your vehicle running.
-Bad alternators often lead to dead car batteries, leaving motorists stranded yearly.
-Having some basic knowledge of how the alternator works and what you can do to help prevent costly repairs is beneficial.
+A bad alternator often is one of the most common causes of dead car batteries, leaving motorists stranded yearly.
+Having some basic knowledge of how an alternator works, how long alternators last, and signs of alternator problems can help diagnose and prevent costly repairs.

 Like any part of your car, the alternator is not meant to last forever.
 Often, it can fail with little warning.
 But there are a few subtle signs that your alternator is going bad.
+Understanding the symptoms of a failing alternator will help you know when to replace your alternator.
 Knowing what to watch out for can let you know when you should have your alternator checked out.

 The alternator is mounted toward the front of the engine and is critical in providing power to the battery.
+It charges your car battery and powers the vehicle's computer systems, headlights, radio, and other accessories while you drive.
 It keeps the battery continuously charged and the car’s electrical and computer systems up and running.

-The average longevity of an alternator is seven years or about 150,000 miles.
+How long does and alternator last?
+On average, the alternator lifespan is around seven years of 150,000 miles.
 Several factors can impact the lifespan of your alternator, including the quality of the part, the overall condition of the vehicle, and how many electronics are being used.
+If you’re noticing electrical issues and wondering how to tell if your alternator is bad, it’s time for an inspection.

 Alternator failure can seem sudden.
 Thankfully, a few common warning signs help you understand how to tell if you need a new alternator.